decarbonization/gfx/Info/Core-Language.md

 ##Comments

-Comment literals are enclosed in parentheses, like `(this is ignored)`, and are otherwise ignored by the language under normal circumstances.
-It is customary to describe how a function will manipulate the stack using comments of the form `(before -- after)`.
-E.g. `(num num -- num)` could describe all of the basic math operations.
-Comments of the form `(%  %)` are reserved for machine readable information.
-These comments may be used to add metadata to files, such as documentation, or structural information for an editor.
+Comment literals are enclosed in parentheses with asterisks on both sides, like `(* this is ignored *)`, and are otherwise ignored by the language under normal circumstances.
+It is customary to describe how a function will manipulate the stack using comments of the form `(* before -- after *)`.
+E.g. `(* num num -- num *)` could describe all of the basic math operations.
+Comments may contain nested parentheses as long as they are balanced.

+##Annotations

+Annotations are a comment-like syntactical construct that enables non-gfx-code machine readable information to be embedded.
+Annotations may be used to add metadata to files, such as documentation, or structural information for an editor.
 E.g.

 	(%
 		\function	add-three (num num num -- num)